 Best Side Of Ship For Transatlantic Crossing

 Although it’s widely believed that ‘port out, starboard home’ was something that was created solely to explain the origins of the word ‘posh’, a transatlantic sailing is one situation where this mantra really does ring true – on westbound crossings, that is.
-The excitement of a Transatlantic crossing often revolves around New York and the experience of sailing either in or out of this incredible city.
+The excitement of a Transatlantic cruise often revolves around New York and the experience of sailing either in or out of this incredible city.
 The key attraction is The Statue of Liberty and a regular question from our clients is which side of the ship they should book to get the best views.
 If you’re sailing from Southampton to New York with Cunard Line, for example, you might find that portside accommodation sells out quite quickly.
 When sailing westbound, this means that you’ll experience the heat of the sun rather than the cool breezes of the Atlantic, and you’ll also have an amazing view of the Statue of Liberty as you approach the United States (if you look to the starboard side, you’ll see Brooklyn).

 Sailing eastbound back to the UK, starboard cabins sell like hotcakes.
 There is no doubt that the route can play a role in your choice of accommodation but (and we’ll keep saying this), the open decks are often the best places to take in the views.
 Cunard create a great atmosphere on the open decks, it really is an unforgettable experience.